TJHolte/Introuction/README.md

 - 👋 Hi, I’m TJ Holte, a second year Computer Science and Engineering student at The Ohio State University
 - 👀 I’m interested in getting a software development internship for the summer of 2023
-- 🌱 I’m currently in classes on Java for the third semester, basic electrical engineering, and statistics for engineers
+- 🌱 I’m currently in my third level Java class, a course on discrete data structures, basic electrical engineering, and statistics for engineers
 - 🌰 All programs make use of OSU's own component library
 - 📫 Reach out through my email: tjholte4@gmail.com